andreasmhallberg/readingnotes/Haeri, 1997. The sociolinguistic market of Cairo.md

 # Haeri, N., 1997.
 The sociolinguistic market of Cairo: gender, class, and education.
 London: Kegan Paul International.

-- 3 problem with the concept of diglossi: 5
+- Three problem with the concept of diglossia: 5
   1. Downplays the need for empirical sociolinguistic and ethnological studies.
   2. As extend by Fishman the term covers everything.
   3. The model original not intended to describe language use but rather a system of norms.

 - Critique of view of dialects as monolithic.
 12 [One of the main arguments of the book.]